Harris-5021/MedScanAITool-/README.md

 6. Wait for the analysis to complete.
 7. View the results, including the pneumonia detection and probability score.

-## Contributing

-We welcome contributions to improve MedScan.

 ## License